s-h-a-d-o-w/blog/README.md

 # Blog

-Since I based this on a template, please don't change the code quality as if it was mine. 😅 This also made me realize that [serenade](https://github.com/serenadeai/serenade) doesn't support astro, so the formatting can be strange and ugly in places too.
+I based this on a [template](https://github.com/Charca/astro-blog-template/tree/main).

+This made me realize that [serenade](https://github.com/serenadeai/serenade) doesn't support astro, so the formatting can be strange and ugly in places.
 But it works well, which is all I'm really looking for it in a simple blog. 😄

 ## How to run on WSL